joesb/figuration.al/content/configuration/configuration-and-narrative-emplotment.md

 The degree to which a story’s progression to its conclusion is ‘acceptable’ is of course an expression of how ‘believable’ a listener or reader finds a story.
 The writer’s plot in a given story sits amongst all the plotted stories the reader has previously read.

-Ricoeur’s notion of the mediating interaction of mimesis2, configuration, with mimesis1, prefiguration, expresses that a reader’s prefiguration (both in terms of narrative competence *and* the narratives that have been prefigurative for the reader) is *every bit as significant* in the reader’s capacity to follow the story as the story’s own configuration.
+Ricoeur’s notion of the mediating interaction of mimesis 2, configuration, with mimesis 1, prefiguration, expresses that a reader’s prefiguration (both in terms of narrative competence *and* the narratives that have been prefigurative for the reader) is *every bit as significant* in the reader’s capacity to follow the story as the story’s own configuration.

 Further, the fact that the story can be followed allows the dichotomy of (individual) event and (unified) story to be resolved by converting the paradox into a poetic ‘living dialectic.’^11^

 A story’s capacity to be followed means that an entire plot can be brought together under one ‘thought,’ the narrative’s ‘theme.’
 It also means that in following a story the end is always in mind, and, especially with a well-known story, the way in which the events lead towards the ending gives a fresh quality to time.

-So much for the interaction of mimesis1, prefiguration, into mimesis2, configuration.
-What about the relation of mimesis2 to mimesis3, refiguration?
+So much for the interaction of mimesis 1, prefiguration, into mimesis 2, configuration.
+What about the relation of mimesis 2 to mimesis 3, refiguration?
 Here, Ricoeur offers two features: *schematism* and *tradition*.

 # Schematism, and the productive imagination